 The Emperador model with their square and rectangular shapes have got you covered.
 The Upstream model by Piaget boasts a folding clasp and self-winding calibre, an element that sparked a buzz throughout the community.

-At the crossroads of modern alchemy and traditional watchmaking, you’ll find a high-end Rado watch.
-These Swiss manufacturers are highly-recognised for their use of unique hard metals and “high tech ceramics”.
-In the average Rado watch, you can discover the timeless elements of tungsten, titanium carbide, lanthanum and sapphire crystal.
 Their refined colour palettes embody a sleek yet robust design complemented by matte and metallic surfaces.
-The brands innovation was recognised by the Guinness Book of World Records for the hardest watch on earth, the V10K.
-We recommend the complications of the Centrix collections, or the minimalist designs with the True Thinlines.
+The brand’s innovation was recognised by the Guinness Book of World Records for the hardest watch on earth, the V10K.
+We recommend the complications of the Centrix collections or the minimalist designs with the True Thinlines.
 Other extraordinary models are the swipe-friendly Esenza Touch and the travellers HyperChrome Dual Timer wristwatch.

 A line characterised by bold appearances, intricate mechanisms and architectural brilliance.
 The Velvet line, where precision timekeeping is expressed through elegance and precious stones.
 On your journey, explore the inner workings of the Hommage Double Flying Tourbillon for a true expression of the finest horological pursuits Roger Dubuis has conquered.